yousefalsatouf/BeCode-Training/02-the-hill/02-character-manager/README.md

 * Its name
 * Its short description.
 Be warned that the `description` field is in Markdown and, of course, we want to display it as HTML in your application.
 * Its image. **Hint**: [Data URIs](https://css-tricks.com/data-uris/)
-* A way to open the corresponding Character page
+* A way to open the corresponding Character
-* A way to open the Character edition page (can be located on the character page instead if you want)
+* A way to open the Character edition
-* A way to delete the character (you **must** add some kind of confirmation, like a modal window)
+* A way to delete the character (you **must** add some kind of confirmation, "Are you sure do you want to delete this character ?")

 This page should also contain a button to create a new character.